 2. Describe How You’re Going To Use The Funds

 You always tell a donor what you’re going to use their gift for when you ask for their support.
 Once you have the funds, share the immediate ways you’re utilizing the money.
 Many parts of nonprofit spending aren’t particularly exciting, but they’re each critical to your organization.

 If you designed your year-end fundraising campaign around a specific program, share the actions you’ve taken towards executing that program.
 Help your donors see what their gift is accomplishing.

 Consider sharing hand-written notes with as many people as possible, perhaps setting a gift threshold.
-For those you can’t write individual notes to, make your thank you as personalized as possible, adding in places in your letter to use their name, and to share any specifics about their gift you know.
+For those you can’t write individual notes to, personalize your thank you as much as you can, adding in places in your letter to use their name, and to share any specifics about their gift you know.

 Ask your president or a staff member who works closely with your beneficiaries to share a message of thanks as well.

 Giving to your year-end fundraising campaign is the first step a donor takes.
 Build upon their gift by pulling them further into your organization.